element-foundation/construction-paper/construction-paper/Construction-Paper.md

 The redemption value for a YT at the end of the defined term will be the average yield it has earned over the term on the principal it represents.

 **Example:**
-- eY:yETH represents the yield gained on an ETH Yearn position currently listed at 25% APY.
+- eY:yETH represents the yield gained on an ETH Yearn position listed at 25% APY.
 - 1 eY:yETH reflects the yield gained from 1 ETH principal.
 - The eY:yETH is under a 1-year term.
 - If the Yearn position maintains 25% APY for the entire year, eY:yETH is redeemable for 0.25 ETH.